Edmund Villagomez: Political career

 In the 22nd Commonwealth Legislature, a coalition of legislators led by a resurgent Democratic Party backed Villagomez for Speaker.
 On the fourth ballot, Representative Ralph Naraja Yumul switched his support to Villagomez.
-Villagomez was reelected as Speaker in the 23rd Commonwealth Legislature.
+He was reelected to serve as Speaker for the 23rd Commonwealth Legislature by a unanimous voice vote.
+On January 8, 2025, it was announced that Villagomez would again be elected to the position of Speaker of the House of Representatives for the 24th Commonwealth Legislature.